-1. 73 to 80 academic quarter hours in the Common Courses listed on page 24, plus 6 quarter hours of physical education activity courses.

-3. One minor of 24 quarter hours outside the Division of the Arts (a second minor within the Division is optional).

-4. Electives to complete requirements for graduation.
+- 1. 73 to 80 academic quarter hours in the Common Courses listed on page 36, plus 6 quarter hours of physical education activity courses. - 2.
+The 48 quarter hours in the major listed below. - 3.
+One minor of 24 quarter hours outside the Division of the Arts (a second minor within the Division is optional). - 4.
+Electives to complete requirements for graduation.